CHIMERA

 CHIMERA combines the strengths of metal with the lightweight potential of FRP in a highly flexible production line.

-Modern applications of function-integrated components involve new demands on materials and manufac-turing.
-In the field of future mobility and traffic concepts, for example, various properties such as low weight, long-term durability and electromagnetic shielding must be fulfilled simultaneously.
-Components made of plastic, fiber reinforced or metallically coated, offer a solution.
+Modern applications of functionally integrated components go hand in hand with new requirements for materials and manufacturing.
+In the field of promising mobility and transportation concepts, for example, various properties such as low weight, long-term durability, and electromagnetic shielding must be fulfilled simultaneously.
+One solution for this example is components made of plastic that are reinforced with fibers and coated with metal.

-The CHIMERA project focuses on the further development of fiber-reinforced plastic components that are functionalized by means of metallic coatings.
-By combining two sub-processes, laser structuring and thermal spraying, weight-reduced metal-fiber composite hybrids with optimized composite strength and long-term durability will be produced.
-The project demonstrator is a housing component for electromagnetic shielding.
-The long-term behavior of the hybrid materials is predicted based on computer models and this prediction is approximated to the data obtained over a long period of time under real operating conditions.
-As a result, a digital test bench is created, which is capable of generating long-term predictions.
+The CHIMERA project further developed the functionalization of fiber-reinforced plastic components (glass fiber-reinforced thermoplastics) using metallic coatings (copper and zinc).
+The combination of two sub-processes, laser structuring and thermal spraying, resulted in weight-reduced metal-fiber composite hybrids with optimized composite strength and long-term durability.
+The demonstrator in the project is a housing component with an integrated electromagnetic shielding function.
+The long-term behavior of the hybrid materials was predicted based on computer models, and this prediction was compared with data collected over a long period of time under real operating conditions.
+This resulted in a digital test bench capable of generating long-term predictions.

 Innovations and perspectives

-The project offers a highly flexible process chain for providing plastic-based components with typical proper-ties of metals, and thus generating added functional value with minimal additional component weight.
-The competitiveness of hybrid materials and associated manufacturing processes can thus be significantly in-creased.
+The project offers a highly flexible process chain for imparting typical metal properties to plastic-based components over large or small areas, thereby generating functional added value with minimal additional weight.
+This significantly increases the marketability of hybrid materials and the associated manufacturing processes.